 Grenada awaits passage of Tropical Storm Gonzalo

-ST GEORGE'S, Grenada (CMC) — Grenadians were yesterday warned to be prepared for the worst-case scenario with the passage of Tropical Storm Gonzalo, which is expected to shower the island with almost eight inches of rain from late tonight into Saturday.
+ST GEORGE’S, Grenada (CMC) — Grenadians were today warned to be prepared for the worst-case scenario with the passage of Tropical Storm Gonzalo which is expected to shower the island with almost eight inches of rain from late tonight into Saturday.

-“The professionals are saying there is a lot of uncertainty in that forecast so we expect things to change; it's a dynamic system, like all other weather systems we expect changes as time processes so what we are saying here is not set in stone, so please let us be prepared for the worst-case scenario, the rainfall is the main factor, up to eight inches, that is a lot of rainfall,” said Hubert Whyte, manager of the Metrological Office at the Maurice Bishop International Airport.
+“The professionals are saying there are lots of uncertainty in that forecast so we expect things to change…it’s a dynamic system, like all other weather systems we expect changes as time processes so what we are saying here is not set in stone, so please let us be prepared for the worst-case scenario, the rainfall is the main factor, up to eight inches, that is a lot of rainfall,” said Hubert Whyte, manager of the Metrological office at the Maurice Bishop International Airport.

 Whyte said beside the rains that will affect the island as well as the Grenadines, the winds are expected to be around 45 miles per hour (mph) with higher gusts.